Why AI Still Needs a Human Virtual Assistant (Like Me)

 • Powering up website chatbots

-I use them to answer FAQs, book consults, or triage requests — they work around the clock, even when I don’t.
+I use them to answer FAQs, book consults, or triage requests.
+They work around the clock, even when I don't.
+Though I review the conversations weekly to catch any weird responses.

 • Automation between tools

-I use AI+Make to pull invoice summaries or financial updates from Xero and schedule send them out without lifting a finger.
-I’ve also set up automations where MailerLite tags trigger file drops into SharePoint, and weekly summaries are created directly from ClickUp.
+This is where AI really shines.
+I use AI + Make to pull invoice summaries from Xero and auto-schedule them to clients.
+I've set up automations where MailerLite tags trigger file drops into SharePoint, and weekly project summaries generate directly from ClickUp data.

 • Client brief builders & task triage tools